philipericsson/friform_website/CONTACT_FORM_SETUP.md

 Replace the placeholder values with your actual API keys.

-## 4. Implementation Notes
+## 4. Implementation Details

+Our contact form implementation follows these principles:

-- The form uses client-side processing only, allowing the site to be fully prerendered as a static site
+- **Static Site Compatible**: The form uses client-side processing only, allowing the site to be fully prerendered
-- Form submissions are handled by EmailJS's client-side library
-- reCAPTCHA verification is handled client-side using explicit rendering:
-  - We load the reCAPTCHA script with `?onload=onRecaptchaLoad&render=explicit` parameters
+- **Clean UI**: Minimal styling with focus on usability and accessibility
+- **Secure**: Uses reCAPTCHA to prevent spam and protects API keys

+### Key Components:

+1. **Form Initialization**:
+   - Loads reCAPTCHA and EmailJS scripts dynamically
+   - Initializes EmailJS with your public key
-  - We manually render the reCAPTCHA widget using `grecaptcha.render()`
+   - Renders reCAPTCHA widget explicitly in a designated container

-  - We track the widget ID returned by the render function for later use
+2. **Form Validation**:
+   - Client-side validation for all fields (name, email, message)
+   - Ensures reCAPTCHA is verified before submission
+   - Provides clear error messages for validation failures

+3. **Submission Process**:
+   - Disables submit button during submission to prevent double-sends
-  - We get the reCAPTCHA token using `grecaptcha.getResponse(widgetId)`
+   - Sends form data to EmailJS with reCAPTCHA token
+   - Shows success message on successful submission
+   - Preserves form data on error for easy correction

+4. **reCAPTCHA Integration**:
+   - Uses explicit rendering for better control over appearance
+   - Includes callbacks for verification, expiration, and errors
+   - Resets automatically after submission

+5. **Error Handling**:
+   - Graceful handling of network errors
+   - Clear user feedback for all error states
-  - The token is sent with the form data as `g-recaptcha-response`
+   - Preserves form data when errors occur
-- Form field names must match the EmailJS template variables:
-  - `from_name` for the name field
-  - `email` for the email field
-  - `message` for the message field

 ## 5. GitHub Actions Setup